Skip to content

 The AED battery is just as critical as the pads.

-An expired or weakened battery can prevent shock delivery — even if pads are in date.
+An expired or weakened battery can prevent shock delivery, even if pads are still in date.

 How Connected AEDs Reduce Risk and Improve Compliance

-Managing AEDs manually across multiple sites is challenging.
-That’s where connected AED technology makes a measurable difference.
+Managing AEDs manually across multiple sites can be challenging.
+Connected AED technology helps reduce risk and simplifies compliance.

-Automatic alerts 3 months before pad or battery expiry
+Automatic alerts three months before pad or battery expiry.

-Complete peace of mind for facilities teams and clinical leads
+More confidence for facilities teams and clinical leads.

 Stay Ready.
 Stay Compliant.
 Stay Connected.

-AED readiness isn’t just about having a device on the wall — it’s about ensuring every component works when it matters most.
+AED readiness is not just about having a device on the wall.
+It is about ensuring every component works when it matters most.

-If you’d like support with AED consumables, lifecycle planning, or connected AED solutions, MedScience Distribution can help ensure your devices are always ready to perform.
+If you would like support with AED consumables, lifecycle planning, or connected AED solutions, MedScience Distribution can help ensure your devices are always ready to perform.